ncbi/dbvar/sandbox/human_non_redundant/README.md

 ### Explanation:

-* The non-redundant coordinates for this record in dbvar are chr1, with an outermost start of 10001 and outermost stop of 1535693.
+* The non-redundant coordinates for this record in dbVar are chr1, with an outermost start of 10001 and outermost stop of 1535693.

 * The SV_count of 1 indicates there is only one SV with an exact match to the